loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What can I do to help remove obstacles?
+- What have your past managers done that you’d like me to also do or not do?

-- Would you like more coaching?
-What aspect of your job do you like more help and coaching on?
+- What would you like to see change about these discussions?
+How could we make them more useful for you?

-- Do you think that you receive enough feedback?
-Is feedback helpful for your personal development?
-What can I do to help you get the feedback you want?
+- What aspect of your job you would like more help or coaching?

 ## Career development

-- What parts of your job would you like to deepen your skills in or get additional training in?
+- Do you feel we’re helping you advance your career at a pace you would like?

-- Have you ever felt undervalued here?
+- What skills would you like to develop right now?

-- How do you feel you are progressing in your career?
+- What else can I be doing to help you grow/advance in your career?

 ## Conversation starters

-- Tell me about anything you stumbled over.
+- If they have children: How is [name of child] doing?
+(Ask something related to their age like starting school, playing sports, or other interests.)

-- Tell me about your family/weekend/ activities?
+- Outside of work if there is anything going on, Is there anything you’d like to talk about?

-- How’s it going?
+- What would you like to start with?

 ## Job satisfaction

-- What aspect of this project has been particularly interesting for you?
+- What drives you?
+What motivates you to come to work each day?

-- Tell me about what you’ve learned on this project.
+- What’s working well for you in your current position?

-- What is your favorite/least favorite thing about your work right now?
+- How did that affect you?

 ## Other

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- How are things going for you outside of work?

-- What’s one thing we could change about work for you that would improve your personal life?
+- What ideas can you bring in from past successes?

-- As a kid, what did you want to be when you grew up?
+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

 ## Team and company

-- What is the company not doing today that we should do to better compete in the market?
+- What areas are ahead of schedule?

-- What’s one thing we should change about how our team works together?
+- What’s the number one problem within our organization?
+Why?

-- What do you think would help us work together better?
+- What’s going well and not so well with the new situation/development?
+Why do you think this might be happening?

 ## Work-life

-- What worries you?
+- Is there anything that you’re struggling with?

-- What about your job is most satisfying for you?
+- What areas of your work are you confident about?

-- What, if anything, did you used to do that you find you don’t have time for right now?
+- Is there anything you’d like to be doing on your own time to relieve stress that you’re not getting to?
+How can I help you achieve those personal goals?

 <!-- end of questions -->
 ### Key Updates 🔑